 Commit to recycling your waste and donating any unwanted items to charity.
 Need help understanding what you can recycling on campus or at home?
 See our handy recycling guides for tips about recycling on campus and city-wide.

 8. Become a part-time vegetarian

 9. Ditch disposable fashion

 For your next clothing purchase, consider visiting a charity shop or a clothes swap event instead of buying new.
 You’d be surprised on what you might find!
 You could also consider signing up to a local sewing class and learn how to make basic repairs, meet new people and learns new skills!

 10. Convince 3 friends to do likewise

-Share what sustainable resolution you will be doing this year.
+Share your sustainable resolution progress; the easiest way to be even more sustainable is to double your positive impact by helping a friend to make the same sustainable change as you.
 Share this post through your social media and encourage your friends and colleagues to also make positive change.